Quick & Easy Chickpea Salad Sandwich (No Mayo)

-For added fillings, I like adding sliced avocado, tomatoes, leafy greens, more mustard, cucumbers, sprouts… Whichever vegetables I have on hand!
+For added fillings, I like adding sliced avocado, tomatoes, leafy greens, more mustard, cucumbers and sprouts.

 For a fiber boost, I always use whole wheat or sprouted wheat bread, such as Silver Hills bakery.
 Sprouted grains have gained a lot of popularity over the past few years.
-It’s said to have many benefits including having more vitamins and minerals.
+It offers more benefits including having more vitamins and minerals.

 Just for fun (yes, I do find this fun), I compared the nutrition facts from a slice of this sprouted bread with my other go-to whole wheat bread and I did find a few differences.
-First, this one has an extra 2 grams of fiber and protein per slice (38g).
-Not bad, not bad at all!
+First, this one has an extra 2 grams of fiber and protein per slice.
 Second, it has more vitamins and minerals.
-Not to mention that it’s vegan, nut-free and Canadian.
+Not to mention that it’s vegan, nut-free and from a Canadian brand.
 I highly recommend going for whole grains as often as possible to benefit from the extra fiber and nutrients.

-On that note, I hope you enjoy this nutritious sandwich as much as we do. 🙂
+On that note, I hope you enjoy this nutritious sandwich as much as I do!

 - 6 slices Silver Hills Sprouted Bread